-5.1 Principal officials are responsible for their respective portfolios designated to them by the Chief Executive and for the policy bureaux, departments and agencies within their respective portfolios.
+5.1 Principal officials under the political appointment system are responsible for their respective portfolios designated to them by the Chief Executive and for the policy bureaux, departments and agencies within their respective portfolios.
 They are responsible primarily for strategic direction, policy formulation, policy decisions and public advocacy of policy proposals.
-They are accountable to the Chief Executive for the success or failure of their policies.
+While they may assign specific policy areas or projects to under secretaries to take charge of or require under secretaries to deputise for them when necessary, they remain accountable to the Chief Executive for all policies and matters falling within their respective portfolios.
 The Director of the Chief Executive's Office works with principal officials on, amongst other things, policy formulation and priority setting to ensure full implementation of the Chief Executive's agenda and decisions.

-4 As stated in paragraph 1.5 above, the Civil Service Code is to be read in conjunction with the Code for Officials under the Political Appointment System.
-Further details on the role and responsibilities of politically appointed officials are set out in the latter Code and the Report on Further Development of the Political Appointment System issued in October 2007.
+As stated in paragraph 1.5 above, the Civil Service Code is to be read in conjunction with the Code for Officials under the Political Appointment System.
+Further details of the role and responsibilities of

+Officials under the Political Appointment System.
+Further details of the role and responsibilities of politically appointed officials are set out in the latter Code and the Report on Further Development of the Political Appointment System issued in October 2007.